 How to get vaccinated in Connecticut:

-Beginning April 27, more than 50 providers of COVID-19 vaccines in Connecticut will no longer require an appointment prior to providing individuals with vaccinations.
-Connecticut residents will be able walk-up to the clinic and receive a vaccination on-the-spot.
+More than 50 providers of COVID-19 vaccines in Connecticut no longer require an appointment prior to providing individuals with vaccinations.
+Connecticut residents can walk-up to the clinic and receive a vaccination on-the-spot.

 For the most up-to-date list of walk-up clinics, visit ct.gov/covidvaccine/walkup.